 On October 25, on Gran’s 88th birthday, her great granddaughter Bivi and Natalie (Gran’s oldest granddaughter) came down from Sun Valley, and Barbara’s two youthful sisters Edna (85) and Nancy (82) came from New England.
 All were there to celebrate her life and share memories that will live forever in our hearts.
 The 3 Golden Girls put on a wonderful comedy show and sang songs from their childhood.
 It was truly great fun and we all laughed and laughed harder than any of us had in years!

 The Spencer family extends our gratitude to Garnet Place staff and community for their kindness and care for Gran these past 2 years.
 Thank you for fun activities, family inclusion, and facilitation of on-site family gatherings and celebrations.

 Early Tuesday morning on November 26th Gran passed peacefully in her sleep.

 Our love for Barbara Ann Spencer and memories of her will live forever.

 We Love You!

-Summers Funeral Home Boise will handle all final arrangements.No funeral has been scheduled at this time.To send flowers to the family of Barbara Spencer, please visit Tribute Store
+Summers Funeral Home Boise will handle all final arrangements.No funeral has been scheduled at this time.To send flowers to the family or plant a tree in memory of Barbara Spencer, please visit Tribute Store